RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

 whenever ``n`` is even, or else by multiplying it by three and adding 1 when it is odd.
 The sequence terminates when ``n`` reaches 1.

-This Python function captures that algorithm.
+This Python code captures that algorithm.
 Try running this program several times supplying different values for n.

 .. activecode:: ch07_indef1

-    def seq3np1(n):
+	n = 3

 	""" Print the 3n+1 sequence from n, terminating when it reaches 1.""" while n != 1:
 		print(n)
 		if n % 2 == 0:        # n is even
 			n = n // 2
 		else:                 # n is odd
 			n = n * 3 + 1
 	print(n)                  # the last print is 1

-    seq3np1(3)